JeremyCollinsMPI/Flight-delays/README.md

 validation loss of 0.0343, training loss of 0.0322, after ~40 epochs with 80-20 training-test split, and 80-20 training-validation split.

-going to see the impact of the crossed features now.
+going to see the impact of the crossed features now. removing these gets training loss of 0.0356 and validation loss of 0.0360, test loss of 0.03645